amfz/school-transit-analysis/README.md

 # School Transit Analysis

 **NOTE: This is the public-facing version of a private repository.
-Files may be missing, and code may not be up-to-date with the private repo.**
+Files are missing, and code may not be up-to-date with the private repo.**

 ## Requirements
 ### Software